jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 ‘Sample\_Type’ variable, with potential values of ‘C’ (for epilimnetic core sample) or ‘G’ (for grab samples). \* `Ph` is associated with a `PH_Method`, with possible values (H=Hach, E=electronic, C=colorimetric, A=air-equilibrated.)
-It als has a `Type` value, which is either ‘C’ for Eplilimnetic Core, or ‘G’ for Grab. \* `Color` is associated with `Aort`, with possible values: A = apparent color (unfiltered); T = true color (filtered).
+It also has a `Type` value, which is either ‘C’ for Epilimnetic Core, or ‘G’ for Grab. \* `Color` is associated with `Aort`, with possible values: A = apparent color (unfiltered); T = true color (filtered).
 9 = no data.
 It appears that in this setting “no data” means no data on the method used, but that is not entirely clear from